Molotov Line: Description

 The line stretched from the Baltic Sea to the Carpathian Mountains.
 It was made up of thirteen fortified regions, most covering about 100 km of the border, and formed a part of the larger Soviet defence network along its western borders, stretching from the Arctic Ocean to the Black Sea.

 Each fortified region (укреплённый район or UR) consisted of a large number of concrete bunkers (pillboxes) armed with machine-guns, antitank guns and artillery.
 The bunkers were built in groups for mutual support, each group forming a centre of resistance.
 A dedicated military unit was permanently assigned to man each region.

 When the Axis powers attacked the Soviet Union on June 22, 1941 (Operation Barbarossa), most of the line remained unfinished, and hence posed a negligible obstacle to the invading forces.
 Only the four southernmost regions, partly completed, were able to hamper the advance of the Wehrmacht for a few days.
 (The Brest Fortress resisted much longer, but it was an older fortification, and technically not part of the Molotov line).

 The ruins of these fortifications, many of them well preserved, can be found today in Lithuania, Poland, Belarus and Ukraine.
 The modern borders are somewhat different from the borders in 1941, and hence some sections of the line do not lie in border zones and are easily accessible.
-On the other hand, other sections do lie right along the modern Polish-Ukrainian, Polish-Belarusian and Lithuanian-Russian borders, so access to them may still be restricted for reasons of border security.
+Other sections do lie right along the modern Polish-Ukrainian, Polish-Belarusian and Lithuanian-Russian borders, so access to them may be restricted for reasons of border security.

 In Lithuania the line consisted of four fortified regions: